RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK3172-Module/Low-Level-Development/README.md

   caption="Open the STM32CubeIDE Project"
 />

 7. With the modified files already implemented, you can check if the files are updated by checking the startup file `startup_stm32wle5ccux.s` and the `radio_board_if.c`.
-The startup file must be updated and showing `startup_stm32wle5ccux.s` and you should see `#if defined(RAK3172_RF_CHANNEL_SWITCH)` in line 72 of `radio_board_if.c` file, as shown in Figure 25.
+The startup file must be updated and show `startup_stm32wle5ccux.s`.
+You should see `#if defined(RAK3172_RF_CHANNEL_SWITCH)` in line 72 of `radio_board_if.c` file, as shown in **Figure 25**.
 If not, then you are not successful in changing these files with the [Low Level Development required modification](/Product-Categories/WisDuo/RAK3172-Module/Low-Level-Development/#files-modification-needed-to-run-stm32wl-sdk-lorawan-examples-to-rak3172).

 <rk-img
   src="/assets/images/wisduo/rak3172-module/low-level-development/stm32cubeide_rak3172_modfile.png"